 Thursday, April 7, 2016

-Country Life = Country Club versus The Barn
+Country Club versus Country Barn

 On Easter, a friend of ours treated us to Easter brunch at the Country Club.
 We asked her to take a picture of us so I could send it to our son-in-law, who put himself through college on a golf scholarship (and academic as well... what a guy!).
 He practically grew up at the Country Club.
 George has been there a time or two for work luncheons.
 Me?
 It was my first time.